 Your Employer Solutions Consultant can discuss your current process and the best option for you going forward.

 Defined Benefit Division and Accumulation 2 members

-Contributions for Defined Benefit Division (DBD) and Accumulation 2 members are based on 14% or 17% of your employees' ordinary time earnings.
+Contributions for Defined Benefit Division and Accumulation 2 members are based on 17% of your employees' salary.

 To establish member accounts, you’ll need to provide the following details about each new employee:

 - date of birth

 - tax file number (if your employee has one).

 To help us maintain DBD or Accumulation 2 member records, you’ll need to:

 - provide accurate contribution information at the same time that you remit contributions